Observe acquire-release in assembly

 1 | C store-buffer |

-Running herd7 -c11 -cat rc11.cat storebuffer.litmus
+Running herd7 -c11 -cat rc11.cat storebuffer.litmus produces:

 1 | Ok |

-can be held in store buffers, making them temporarily invisible to other
+The result shows that writes to x and y can be held in store buffers, making them temporarily invisible to other

 CPUs.
-This behavior is not allowed under SC — verified by running the same test with -cat sc.cat
+This behavior is not allowed under SC — verified by running the same test with -cat sc.cat.

 §Assembly